David Leslie (racing driver): Touring car racing and GTs

 Leslie maintained his links with Ecosse when the team moved to the British Touring Car Championship in 1990.
 He competed on a partial schedule for the first two seasons before becoming a full-time driver for Vauxhall in 1992.
-He took his first win a year later, and earned a total of six pole positions over those two years, both of which ended in top 10 championship placements.
+He took his first win a year later, and earned a total of six pole positions over those two years, both of which ended in top-ten championship placements.

-1994 was an unsuccessful season in a Mazda, but for 1995 he joined Honda as they entered the series for the first time.
+1994 was an unsuccessful season in a Mazda, but for 1995, Leslie joined Honda as they entered the series for the first time.
 The car was late getting onto the track in pre-season, and reliability was initially poor, however he finished 10th overall after a strong end to the season.
-1996 started badly with several collisions, but a victory in the British Grand Prix support meeting kick-started a strong second half of the season, allowing him to snatch 4th overall at the final round of the season.
+1996 started badly with several collisions, but a victory in the British Grand Prix support meeting kick-started a strong second half of the season, allowing him to snatch fourth overall at the final round of the season.

 Leslie's Primera in the 1999 BTCC.

-For the BTCC in 1997 James Thompson and Gabriele Tarquini raced the Hondas and Leslie switched to Nissan alongside Anthony Reid.
+For the BTCC in 1997, James Thompson and Gabriele Tarquini raced the Hondas and Leslie switched to Nissan alongside Anthony Reid.
 Again the car was initially uncompetitive, and much of the credit for its eventual success is widely attributed to Leslie.
 In 1998, he achieved two victories and five podiums for Nissan, finishing seventh in the standings.
 He also did a one-off appearance in the British GT Championship that same year at the British Grand Prix supporting race, finishing third in a Porsche 911 GT1 shared with Matt Neal.
 In 1999, he finished a close runner up in the championship standings to teammate Laurent Aïello, with three race wins and 10 podiums.